Last Revised: 8/22/2022

 9. Related Information

-No exceptions to the testing requirement are permitted, except where required by law.
-Faculty and staff who fail to comply with the policy will not be authorized to work on site/enter campus, or participate in in-person university activities, and the behavior may put them at risk of disciplinary action.
-Students who fail to comply by the specified deadline will be prohibited from entering campus, living in university-owned housing, attending in person classes, or participating in in-person activities and events, and the behavior may be subject to review in accordance with the student conduct process.
+No exceptions to testing requirements are permitted, except where required by law.
+Students, faculty, and staff who fail to comply with the policy will not be authorized to work on site/enter campus or participate in certain in-person university activities, and the behavior may put them at risk of disciplinary action.

-Faculty, staff and students with a positive test result must follow all applicable quarantine or isolation requirements.
+Faculty, staff, and students with a positive test result must follow all applicable isolation requirements.

 The university will help students, faculty, and staff create a testing schedule that specifies which days to get tested.
 Students, faculty, and staff can visit any of the on-campus COVID-19 testing locations to participate in the testing program.